 Ertach Kernow - 1872 ago from historic Cornish journals

-I thought it would be interesting to see what was being reported in the journals of two of Cornwall’s oldest institutions the Royal Institution of Cornwall based at the Royal Cornwall Museum and the Royal Cornwall Polytechnic Society located in Falmouth, 150 years ago.
+I thought it would be interesting to see what was being reported in the journals of two of Cornwall’s oldest institutions the Royal Institution of Cornwall based at the Royal Cornwall Museum and the Royal Cornwall Polytechnic Society located in Falmouth, 150 years ago in 1872.

 One of the articles in the Journal for the Royal Institute of Cornwall was a report by the Reverend Prebendary Kinsman M.A.
 Constable of Tintagel Castle.
 Coincidently this week saw a major conference taking place at Truro College relating to recent and past excavations at the castle site.
 This year, as mentioned in a previous article, marks the 750 anniversary of the death of Richard Earl of Cornwall, who constructed the medieval castle around 1233.
 In his report Kinsman acknowledged that the site was surrounded by archaeological difficulties, these he believed would have been very apparent to the critical and accurate Antiquarian.
 The Reverend Kinsman believed that the castle ruins on the island and those on the mainland would have been connected in the past but separated due to erosion and landslips.
 He confirmed that there was continuous erosion to the cliff on the northern part of the ruin.
 From his discussions with local people, who had observed landslips along the cliff, it would appear that the castle originally occupied a much larger site to the west of the cove.
 In his Survey of Cornwall published in 1602 Richard Carew notes that in the living memory of living men the two parts were joined, and a drawbridge existed.
 This was mentioned by Kinsman, who also noted that the castle was ruinous as mentioned in the Caption of Seisin of the Duchy of Cornwall in 1337.
 This survey carried out on the manors, land and endowments of the new Duchy of Cornwall when Edward of Woodstock, better known perhaps as the Black Prince was created the first Duke of Cornwall on 3rd March 1337.